yesacs/dotfiles/README.md

 # dotfiles

-Clone the repo and run the symlink.sh script to setup all the symlinks, then in vim do ':PlugInstall' to finish
+Clone the repo and run the install.sh script to setup all the symlinks and install everything

-the vimrc is based on the one found here https://github.com/thoughtbot/dotfiles the gitconfig is based on the one found here https://github.com/durdn/cfg/blob/master/.gitconfig
+the gitconfig is based on the one found here https://github.com/durdn/cfg/blob/master/.gitconfig